 Providing the Cross Country track at the base of Wolf Creek Ski Area.
 The track is a 10 km loop and is groomed on a regular basis.
 There is no fee to use this amenity and it is currently very popular to the skate skiers, classic cross country skiers and people who enjoy snow-shoeing.

 Wolf Creek hosts the Free Fun Race Series each winter with a full schedule of races and prizes at no additional cost to the skiing public.

 Skiers/Boarders who are over 80 years of age ski free.

-Wolf Creek offers military discounts for active members of the United States military and their dependent families who bring their US military ID cards.
+Wolf Creek offers military discounts for active members of the United States military and their spouses and children who bring their US military ID cards.
 This program is extremely popular and has increased in size each season.